Craftsman Living in the Wright Style: Copperfield Heights Linden Homes

 Just when one believes Bellisseria has revealed every architectural delight it has tucked beneath her neatly sculpted hedgerows, along comes a new chapter — and on February 26th, that chapter arrived in the form of Copperfield Heights.

 Yes, indeed.
-A brand-new Linden Homes theme has stepped onto the stage, and she is clad in warm timber, stone, and the quiet dignity of the Arts & Crafts architectural movement that took place from the 1880’s to the 1920’s, influencing architects like the great Frank Lloyd Wright, whose Prairie Homes bore this influence considerably.
+A brand-new Linden Homes theme has stepped onto the stage, clad in warm timber, stone, and the quiet dignity of the Arts & Crafts architectural movement that took place from the 1880’s to the 1920’s, influencing many architects like the great Frank Lloyd Wright, whose Prairie Homes bore this stylistic influence considerably.

 A Return to Craftsmanship

-All jokes about back doors aside, there is something deeply reassuring and comfortable about these homes.
+While some night think “Oh great, more homes” there is something deeply reassuring and comfortable about these homes.
 They do not shout.
 They do not glitter.
-They welcome.
+They welcome and embrace.

 And really, when does one not?